snozbot/fungus/Docs/fungus_docs/telling_a_story.md

 ![resize view]
 7. Note: You can also rotate the view with the Unity Rotate tool

-NOTE: Utnil you add a "Fade To View" %Fungus command, you still may not see the Sprite in the Game window when the scene plays, since the Main Camera has not been oriented to resize and align with the view.
+NOTE: Until you add a "Fade To View" %Fungus command, you still may not see the Sprite in the Game window when the scene plays, since the Main Camera has not been oriented to resize and align with the view.

 <!-- **************************************** -->
-## Add a Fade To View command
+# Fade To View command # {#fade_to_view}

 Once you have a Scene that contains some background Sprites and %Fungus Views, you are ready to use the %Fungus camera related Commands to control what the user sees.
 The simplest camera control is to make the Game window fade from a solid colour to the Main Camera being sized, positioned (and if necessary rotated) to show a specified %Fungus View.
 Do the following: